bfattori/js-date-fiddler/README.md

 Returns a JavaScript `Date` object which represents the current state of the fiddler.
 You cannot chain from the get method.

 ---

+### .getTimezone()

+Returns the timezone string, as long as TimezoneJS is being used.
+Otherwise returns _null_.

+---

+### .getTimezoneOffset()

+Returns the timezone offset value, as long as TimezoneJS is being used.
+Otherwise returns 0.

+---